 Those with travel-related questions also have an opportunity to engage, as her regular 'ask Jackie' sessions aim to give in-depth answers to her online community.

-Presented by one of the most respected voices in travel, Simon Calder’s podcast is a mix of up-to-the-moment travel news and entertaining chats with travel's biggest names, including Wanderlust’s own Lyn Hughes.
+Simon Calder’s second podcast is a mix of up-to-the-moment travel news and entertaining chats with travel's biggest names, including Wanderlust’s own Lyn Hughes.

 There’s a travel masterclass each episode too, covering everything from wildlife photography to solo travel.